From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel CNN-based benchmark tool for block-based MW methods that exploits vulnerability of the targeted watermarking method and attacks watermarked images to mislead the watermarking extractor with minimal visual degradation.
+In this paper, we propose a novel neural network-based benchmark tool for block-based MW methods that exploits vulnerability of the targeted watermarking method and attacks watermarked images to mislead the watermarking extractor with minimal visual degradation.
 To achieve this goal, we design customized losses of a watermarking attack loss for abnormal bit extraction and a content loss to maintain visual quality.
 Through quantitative and qualitative experiments with a variety of MW methods, we demonstrate that the WAN performs more effective attacks than existing benchmark tools in terms of maintaining visual quality and interfering with watermark extraction.
-Furthermore, we show our WAN can be an add-on module for existing MW methods to get additional performance gains.
+Furthermore, we show our WAN can be an add-on module, namely AoW, for existing MW methods to get additional performance gains.
+Extensive experimental results show that AoW complements the performance of the targeted MW system by independently enhancing both imperceptibility and robustness.